Doc Watson: Later life

 In his later life, Watson scaled back his touring schedule.
 He was generally joined onstage by his grandson (Merle's son) Richard, as well as longtime musical partners David Holt or Jack Lawrence.
 On June 19, 2007, Watson was accompanied by Australian guitar player Tommy Emmanuel at a concert at the Bass Performance Hall in Fort Worth, Texas.
-Watson also performed, accompanied by Holt and Richard, at the Hardly Strictly Bluegrass festival in San Francisco in 2009, as he had done in several previous years.
+Watson also performed, accompanied by Holt and Richard, at the Hardly Strictly Bluegrass festival in San Francisco in 2009, as he had done for several previous festivals.

 Watson hosted the annual MerleFest music festival held every April at Wilkes Community College in Wilkesboro, North Carolina.
 The festival features a vast array of acoustic style music focusing on the folk, bluegrass, blues and old-time music genres.
 It was named in honor of Merle Watson and is one of the most popular acoustic music festivals in the world, drawing over 70,000 music fans each year.
 The festival has continued after his death.

 Watson was inducted into the North Carolina Music Hall of Fame in 2010.

 Personal life

 In 1947, Watson married Rosa Lee Carlton, the daughter of popular fiddle player Gaither Carlton.
 The couple had two children, Eddy Merle (named after country music legends Eddy Arnold and Merle Travis) in 1949 and Nancy Ellen in 1951.

 On April 29, 2012, Watson performed with the Nashville Bluegrass Band on the Creekside Stage at MerleFest.
 It was an annual tradition for Watson to join the Nashville Bluegrass Band for a gospel set on the festival's Sunday morning.
 It would be his final performance.

 On May 21, 2012, Watson fell at his home.
 He was not seriously injured in the fall, but an underlying medical condition prompted surgery on his colon.
 Watson died on May 29, 2012, at Wake Forest Baptist Medical Center of complications following the surgery at the age of 89.
-He is buried in the Merle and Doc Watson Memorial Cemetery, Deep Gap, Watauga County, North Carolina, with his wife and son.
+He is buried in the Merle and Doc Watson Memorial Cemetery, Deep Gap with his wife and son.